yihong0618/xiaogpt/README.md

 # xiaogpt
-play chatgpt with xiaomi ai speaker
+Play ChatGPT with Xiaomi AI Speaker

 ![image](https://user-images.githubusercontent.com/15976103/220028375-c193a859-48a1-4270-95b6-ef540e54a621.png)